t04glovern/t04glovern.github.io.raw/_posts/2015-12-12-learning-aspnet--using-vscode-and-yeoman-part-2.markdown

 ## Installing and Using Yeoman

-`ASP.NET` uses a tool called yeoman to assist in the development of applications for the web by generating the base project file structure and configurations so you can get to work quickly; rather than fiddling around with the same stuff every time you create a new project.
+`ASP.NET` uses a tool called yeoman to assist in the development of applications for the web by generating the base project file structure and configurations so you can get to work quickly; rather than fiddling around with the same things every time you need to create a new project.

 You can install `Yeoman` using the following command: